 A simple, quick, healthier and cheaper than chips lunchtime curry hit!

-For a green twist, throw in a few handfuls of fresh spinach leaves or some frozen spinach cubes just before blitzing.
+To up your veg intake, chop a carrot and add to the pan with the lentils.
+Or, for a green twist, throw in a few handfuls of fresh spinach leaves or some frozen spinach cubes just before blitzing.

 1 tbsp sunflower or vegetable oil

 1 inch piece of ginger, peeled and finely chopped